 (Left) Kreta Ayer by day.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.

 (Below) The Sri Krishnan Temple in the 1970s.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.

 (Bottom) The Sri Krishnan Temple undergoing extensive renovations, 1985-89.
 Courtesy of National Archives of Singapore.